Healthy Homes Assessment Te Mata Hills

 Draught Stopping Te Mata Hills

-If a draught could be noticed from gaps that are not adequate or holes the area requirements to be closed.
+If a draught could be noticed from gaps that are not adequate or holes that it needs to be closed.

 draught stopping building inspections